DOI-USGS/vizstorm-GIF/README.md

 # vizstorm-GIF

+# This needs scipiper task combiners

+This branch requires scipiper with task combiners!

 ## How to work on this project

 This repository has a master branch with all the important code, and it has a flood-specific branch containing the .ind and build/status files for each flood.
 The naming convention for flood branches is `Stormname-year`, e.g., `Matthew-2016`.